-The Section of Correction Enterprises of the Division of Adult Correction is established as a division of the Division of Adult Correction of the Department of Public Safety.
-The Section of Correction Enterprises of the Division of Adult Correction may develop and operate industrial, agricultural, and service enterprises that employ incarcerated offenders in an effort to provide them with meaningful work experiences and rehabilitative opportunities that will increase their employability upon release from prison.
+The Division of Correction Enterprises is established as a division of the Department of Adult Correction.
+The Division of Correction Enterprises may develop and operate industrial, agricultural, and service enterprises that employ incarcerated offenders in an effort to provide them with meaningful work experiences and rehabilitative opportunities that will increase their employability upon release from prison.
 Enterprises operated under this Article shall be known as "Correction Enterprises."
 (2007-280, s.
 1; 2011-145, s.
 19.1(h), (j).)

 G.S. § 148-129 Purposes of Correction Enterprises

 Correction Enterprises shall serve all of the following purposes to:

 - Provide incarcerated offenders a work and training environment that emulates private industry.

 - Provide incarcerated offenders with training opportunities that allow them to increase work skills and employability upon release from prison.

 - Aid victims by contributing a portion of its proceeds to the Crime Victims Compensation Fund.

 - Generate sufficient funds from the sale of goods and services to be a self-supporting operation.
 (2007-280, s.
 1.)